ami-iit/adam/README.md

 ## 🦸‍♂️ Contributing

-**ADAM** is an open-source project.
+**adam** is an open-source project.
 Contributions are very welcome!

 Open an issue with your feature request or if you spot a bug.
 Then, you can also proceed with a Pull-requests! :rocket: